kekeliyi/resources/batlab_network.md

 | **No DNS server**    |                 | Yes          | | | |
 | **Firewall**    |                 | Off          | | | |

-Switches: looking from the door, the one on the right (R), the one on the left (L).
+Switches and Basytec: looking from the door, the one on the right (R), the one on the left (L).